-- Behaviour Regulation Policy is based on the principles of the Solihull Approach and is trauma informed. - Alternative and augmentative communication is used, including signs and symbols. - Information is provided in a variety of forms, including symbols, books, computers, programs, audio. - Multi-sensory resources are used consistently - The setting is fully accessible for all users. - The environment is adapted where needed and specialist aids used as required. - Sound and lighting are taken into consideration as much as possible. - Opportunities are given for accessing quiet calm spaces.
+• Behaviour Regulation Policy is based on the principles of the Solihull Approach focusing on co-regulation and self-regulation.

-- Additional adult support is utilised as required. - Children are given ample opportunities to succeed and be praised. - Adults in the Nursery use strategies to support co-regulation and regulation, and clear boundaries set.
-Staff have high expectations for children and staff in the Nursery. - Environments are communication friendly. - The use of lighting is considered to create inviting learning spaces.
+- Alternative and augmentative communication is used, including signs and symbols. - Information is provided in a variety of forms, including symbols, books, iPads, or audio. - Multi-sensory resources are used consistently - The setting is fully accessible for all users. - The environment is adapted where needed and specialist aids used as required. - Sound and lighting are taken into consideration as much as possible. - Opportunities are given for accessing quiet calm spaces. - Additional adult support is utilised as required. - Children are given ample opportunities to succeed and be praised. - Adults in the nursery use strategies to support co-regulation and regulation, and clear boundaries set.
+Staff have high expectations for children and staff in the nursery. - Environments are communication friendly. - The use of lighting is considered to create inviting learning spaces.